dashton94/dashton94/README.md

 Hi, I'm Dominic Ashton, a graduating astrophysics PhD student (University of Southampton) and data scientist.
-I specialise in big data statistical analysis using python as my primary language, with 5 years of active research experience.
+I specialise in big data statistical analysis using python as my primary language, with 5 years of active research experience in high energy astronomy.

 I am currently job searching for data science roles (or similar) based in London, UK.
 To contact me about job opportunities, see my linkedin page: https://www.linkedin.com/in/dominic-ashton/